 The first thing that you notice is that there are no tourists.
 It is almost eerily lonely at times.
 In a way, you feel as if you have gone back at least a century in time.
 Then, as you approach the halfway point—the main north-south street (called a cardine), via San Gregorio Armeno, coming up from the right (south) as it runs along the side of the church of San Paolo Maggiore—you notice the “horizontal palimpsest” effect, Roman masonry, indeed, an entire Roman arch still in place and helping to hold someone’s house up (photo).
 This is the area of the ancient Roman open theater.

-in 1552 by disciples of Loyola, himself, the founder
+college was founded in 1552 by disciples of Loyola,

-the Sorrentine poet lived in this part of Naples for
+Tasso, the Sorrentine poet lived in this part of

-a while and attended the college.
-Giambattista Vico, too, lived
+Naples for a while and attended the college.
+Giambattista Vico, too, lived in

-in the same area.
-The entire street, end to end, is
+the same area.
+The entire street, end to end, is off the

-off the beaten track, but worth the time to wander
+beaten track, but worth the time to wander along.